 Relubrication & Bearings if the following recommendations are used in your maintenance program.
 Learings Bearing grease will lose its lubricating ability over time, not suddenly.
 The lubricating ability of a grease (over time) depends primarily on the type of grease, the size of the bearing, the speed at which the bearing operates and the severity of the operating conditions.
 Good results can be obtained

 Type of Grease A high grade ball or roller bearing grease should be used.
-Recommended grease for standard service conditions is Polyrex EM (Exxon Mobil).
-Do not mix greases unless compatibility has bee checked and verified Do not mix greases unless compatibility has been
+Recommended grease for standard checked and verified service conditions is Polyrex EM (Exxon Mobil).
+Do not mix greases unless compatibility has been

 Ball Bearing Motors